AnandKumar9/TechnicalNotes/03. iOS/03. Platform Specific/Apple Ecosystem/Platforms State of Unions, Keynotes/2023 - Platforms State of Union.md

 You use SwiftUI and UIKit to build your user interface, `RealityKit` to present 3D content, animations, and visual effects, and ARKit to understand the space around the user.
 These are all part of the visionOS SDK.
 So what does it take to bring your app to Vision Pro?
 First, in Xcode, add the visionOS destination to your project.

-you can add visionOS-specific code to expand your app into a collection of windows, volumes, or spaces.
+You can add visionOS-specific code to expand your app into a collection of windows, volumes, or spaces.
 From here, you can begin to take advantage of the extended capabilities of SwiftUI, RealityKit, and `ARKit`.

 On visionOS, many of our frameworks have been extended to support spatial experiences.
 With SwiftUI, you can now add depth or add a 3D object inside a window.
 On iOS and MacOS, a ZStack is typically used for layering views. visionOS goes further, and you can separate them with depth.
 And with additional view modifiers, you can have more control over width, height, and depth.